Former U.S. national security adviser Brzezinski dies at 89

 Once the embassy was taken by followers of Islamic leader Ayatollah Ruhollah Khomeini, Vance sought Carter's backing for an attempt to come to terms with Khomeini.
 Brzezinski characteristically favored military action to free the 52 American hostages and punish Iran.

-Carter eventually accepted Brzezinski's proposal for the ill-fated mission, in which eight servicemen died.
+Carter eventually accepted Brzezinski's proposal for the ill-fated rescue mission, in which eight servicemen died.

 Brzezinski also took part in negotiations toward the Egypt-Israel Peace Treaty in 1979, which was seen by many as the major achievement of Carter's presidency.

-Despite his lifelong antipathy to Soviet communism, he joined Defense Secretary Brown in spearheading an unsuccessful drive to win Senate approval for the 1979 SALT-2 arms control accord.
+In the arms control field, Brzezinski, despite his lifelong antipathy to Soviet communism, joined Defense Secretary Brown in spearheading the unsuccessful drive to win Senate approval of the 1979 SALT-2 accord with Moscow.

-Although it never cleared the Senate as a result of the December 1979 Soviet invasion of Afghanistan, SALT-2 remained in unofficially effect beyond its original five-year lifespan.
+Although it never cleared the Senate as a result of the Soviet invasion of Afghanistan in December 1979, SALT-2 remained unofficially in effect even beyond its original five-year lifespan.

-After the Carter years, Brzezinski became a consultant on international affairs and a senior adviser at Washington's Center for Strategic and International Studies.
-He also taught foreign policy at Johns Hopkins University.
+After the Carter years, Brzezinski became a consultant on international affairs and a senior adviser for the Georgetown Center for Strategic and International Studies in Washington.
+He also taught American foreign policy at Johns Hopkins University.

-He wrote frequent opinion articles for newspapers and published several books.
-These included "Strategic Vision: America and the Crisis of Global Power" in 2012.
+He frequently wrote opinion articles for newspapers and published several books, including "Strategic Vision: America and the Crisis of Global Power" in 2012.

-Then Vice President George H.W.
-Bush, trying to build an image as a tough foreign policy realist, considered it a coup to secure Brzezinski's support in his 1988 presidential campaign.
+Vice President George H.W.
+Bush, trying to build up his own image as a tough foreign policy realist, considered it a coup to secure Brzezinski's support in his 1988 presidential campaign.

-Brzezinski was at times critical of both Bill Clinton and George W. Bush.
+Brzezinski was at times critical of the foreign policies of both Bill Clinton and George W. Bush.
 He was sharply critical of Bush's "war on terror" and the 2003 invasion of Iraq.
-After Donald Trump's election in November, he observed that the world was watching U.S. political developments "with some stupefaction."

-Brzezinski had endorsed Barack Obama in 2007, saying the Democratic presidential candidate recognized the challenge of bringing "a new face, a new sense of direction, a new definition of America's role in the world."
+In August 2007 Brzezinski endorsed Democratic presidential candidate Barack Obama, saying that Obama "recognizes that the challenge is a new face, a new sense of direction, a new definition of America's role in the world".

+Brzezinski and his wife Emilie had three children.
+(Reporting by Brendan O'Brien; Editing by Andrew Bolton)